 Answer: Brake warning light

-The brake warning light either means that your emergency brake is on or that your car has an issue with the brake system.
+When the brake warning light is on, it either means that your emergency brake is engaged or that your car has an issue with the brake system.
 The brake system involves the brake pads, braking fluid, and the brake lights that display on the back of your vehicle.
-All of those elements are very important to your safety when driving so if you see this light come on, take it to a mechanic.
+All of those elements are very important to your safety when driving so if you see this light come on—and your parking brake isn’t engaged—it’s time to see a mechanic.

 Answer: Automatic shift lock or engine start indicator